 Western Etosha National Park

 Lions in Etosha National Park number about 750 and the lions in the western section of the park are considered the most ferocious.
 These lions were spotted in this general area.
 Although this was the western edge of our Etosha safari and we moved eastward from here.

-The Elephants at Etosha National Park
+Elephants at Etosha National Park

 The bachelor groups number between 2-8 males and they are generally found in different areas than the breeding groups.
 The elephants tend to visit the water holes in larger numbers at night.
 Although, we did have some nice encounters with them during the day time.

-A Large Variety of Animals at Etosha National Park
+Wildlife Variety at Etosha National Park

-Etosha National Park was an overall great experience especially because it is a self tour safari opportunity that is easy to navigate and the wildlife is relatively easy to spot during the dry season due to the heavy and consistent usage of the park’s watering holes.
+Etosha National Park was an overall great experience especially because it is a self tour safari opportunity.
+Additionally, the park is easy to navigate and the wildlife is quickly spotted during the dry season due to the heavy and consistent usage of the park’s watering holes.

 Namibia – Fascination of Geology A Travel Handbook, Nicole Grunert